UW Medicine and Seattle Children's Hospital partner to create safer care environments.

 - Rigorously define and critically evaluate project outcomes.

 - Serve as a change leader to ensure rapid implementation of patient safety and quality interventions.

-The nine month program consists of five full day in-person conferences, conference calls, small group meetings, and project-related work.
-Participants learn core quality and safety principles and gain hands-on experience through project implementation.
-Working independently or in project teams of 3-5, participants gain hands-on experience by implementing quality and safety projects throughout nine month course.
+The eight month program consists of six full day conferences and project-related work.
+Participants learn core quality, safety, and equity principles and gain hands-on experience through project implementation.
+Working in project teams or independently, participants develop real-world skills by implementing quality and safety projects throughout the eight month course.
 At the end of the program, participants present their projects to local leadership via platform presentations and/or at a poster session.
 See quality and safety project titles from past class years here.
 We are offering CME/CNE credits for attending the Certificate Program this year for those who would like to claim them.
 If you or your project team would like robust mentorship and data support during the Certificate Program, please consider applying to the QI Project Accelerator.

 - Principles of Quality Improvement and Patient Safety

 - Disparities Related to Racism in Medicine and Society